-Hours are scheduled at the discretion of the Director of Campus Services and/or Vice
+Hours are scheduled at the discretion of the Director of Campus Services and/or Chief

+Advancement Officer.
 Due to class scheduling, the use of a College facility generally

 cannot be confirmed more than ninety (90) days in advance of a request.
 It is recommended

 that no applicant should make any commitment, release any advertising, or take any

 action committing the use of a College facility until written confirmation is received

 The nature of an event must be described in detail in the Facility Use Application.